Heading

 (where n is a number

-to the levels of headings in the HTML spec, but the classes and tag names
+in the HTML spec, but the classes and tag

-don't have to align; this allows you to visually skip levels while still
+names don't have to align; this allows you to visually skip levels while

 Level 1